|Approx. Paddle Time:||6+ hours|

 There is almost no development after the first two miles, where the river enters a narrow, densely-wooded valley with steep-sloping ridges rising just beyond both banks.
 The scenery is beautiful and wild.
 The surrounding forest is a mix of northern hardwoods and pines which frequently shade high, steep banks often covered in dense brush and thickets.
 A large number of perennial and seasonal streams enter the White through narrow, deep cuts.

-A wide variety of trees fill the surrounding forest.
-Birch, maple, alder, ash, cedar, spruce, balsam fir, and mixed pine are prevalent.
-Paddlers will be greeted by an abundance of wildlife; white tailed deer, snowshoe hare, mink, red squirrel, and a variety of woodpeckers are just a few of the species that you may encounter.
+Birch, maple, alder, ash, cedar, spruce, balsam fir, and red and white pine are common in the surrounding forest.
+The White is home to an abundance of wildlife; white tailed deer, snowshoe hare, mink, red squirrel, and a variety of woodpeckers are just a few of the species that paddlers may encounter.

-The White is one of the premier trout streams in Wisconsin.
-Although most anglers prefer to fish upstream from the segment featured here.
-The most popular areas include the South, East, and West branches of the White River before they join to form the main branch, and in the Bibon Marsh, where if you don't catch a large brown trout you are sure to catch a couple dozen mosquito bites.
+The upper reaches of the White is one of the premier trout streams in Wisconsin, although most anglers prefer to fish in the clearer waters upstream from this segment.
+The most popular areas for fishing are the South, East, and West branches of the White River before they join to form the main branch.
+The Bibon Marsh is another popular spot where brown trout are common.

 Water levels are usually adequate for an enjoyable run.
 Occasionally the White River Flowage is drained at the Highway 112 Dam.
 When this happens, the river swiftly becomes dangerous and should be avoided.
 Call Bear Country Sporting Goods in Drummond at 715.739.6645 for water levels before you paddle the river.